xorgxx/doctrine-encryptor-bundle/readme.md

 ## <a href="https://www.google.com/search?client=firefox-b-d&q=wasaaa" target="_blank"> !! ???
 WASAAAA ? 😉</a>

-Now if you encrypt or decrypt much time, it will just be crypt or decrypt much time.
+❔Now if you encrypt or decrypt much time, it will just be crypt or decrypt much time.
 Data will still be manage.

-## 🚨 🚨 Danger 🚨🚨
-**!!!
-Now if you change salt or pws !!!**
-1. Decrypt all before
-2. Change salt / pws / attribute "in"/"out" ...
-3. Encrypt ALL

 ## Tools power